sleebapaul/sleebapaul.github.io/_posts/2020-08-24-my-first-mentoring-experience.markdown

 3. Implicitly, you will help the mentees to understand why you've chosen such an architecture and how it is going to help them while doing the project.
 On the next project, they are more likely to apply these best practices and infrastructure as they've already tasted the fruit of it.

 For this project, we had to do error analysis, try different datasets, do hyperparameter tuning,  and explore different network architectures.
 So I've set them a template that contains modules that can be easily reused for various experiments.
 I've convinced the team about the plug and play feature of these modules and encouraged them to write code in a modular manner with minimum external dependencies and coupling.
-It helped to do faster experiments without breaking anything else.
+It helped them to do faster experiments without breaking anything else.
 Now they are more likely to reuse that design paradigm in their future projects since they already know why such an approach was taken.

 Furthermore, I've introduced them to version control, better coding practices, and documentation tricks.
 Once the project got over, they were familiarised with a lot of topics other than Deep Learning.